asdtha/asdtha/README.md

 <h3 align="left">My name is Thairy Daza, but you can call me Thai, I am a Full Stack Developer and a <a href="https://www.digitalhouse.com/ar/acciones/certified-tech-developer">Certified Tech Developer<a></h3>

 <b>
-- I'm currently in a MERN Fullstack & Mobile Apps Bootcamp at <a href="https://mindhubweb.com/somos">MindHub LA<a>
   <br>
 - Certified Tech Developer Specialization in Backend Development at <a href="https://www.digitalhouse.com/ar/acciones/certified-tech-developer">Digital House<a>
   <br>